AlexLee1999/Blockchain-in-Python/README.md

 ## Introduction
-This is a program of psuedo bitcoin
+This is a program of psuedo bitcoin.
+The program demostrates how the bitcoin works.

 ##  How to Run